 An automated inventory system centralizes and secures information, making it available to everyone in the business – instead of in a spreadsheet on a laptop in the front seat of car waiting to be stolen.

-Award-winning Acctivate was designed to automate the tracking of inventory and simplify the lives of everyone using the system.
+Award-winning Acctivate was designed to automate inventory tracking and simplify the lives of everyone using the system.

 Inventory management and control.
-At the core of an automated inventory system is the tracking of inventory, and Acctivate has the features your business needs to control and manage the process.
+At the core of a system that automates inventory is tracking, and Acctivate has the features your business needs to control and manage the process.

 Purchasing.
 Because purchasing goes hand in hand with inventory management, Acctivate’s advanced purchasing capabilities provide additional automation throughout the inventory system.

-Assess need at the product level with demand forecasting tools.
+Assess needs at the product level with demand forecasting tools.
 Accelerate the reordering process with alerts letting you know when stock has reached the minimum stocking quantity.
 Purchase orders are automatically routed for approvals.
-Reorders, special orders and drop shipments can be handled with the push of a button.
+Reorders, special orders, and drop shipments can be handled with the push of a button.